nathan-barry/nathan.rs/content/notes/os/filesystem.md

 After committing, even though the new data hasn't been written to disk, it's still considered as the "official" data.
 This raises the question: How can the system provide access to this data?

-The operating system plays a bit of an illusionist role here.
 A straightforward approach is for the OS to update its disk cache to mirror what the disk would look like post-transaction.
 If any process tries to access the modified pages between the logging of the COMMIT and the actual disk update, the OS reroutes the request to the in-memory cache.

 ### Recovery and Partial Transactions